 Moving into your own accommodation

-The length of stay at the project is around 6-9 months.
+The length of stay at the project is around six to nine months.
 Over the age of 18, when you are ready to live independently, the social housing register and private rented accommodation will be the options available to you.

 We will continue to support you after you move on and help you with setting up utility bills, housing benefit and your tenancy.